domarp-j/gitpitch-intermittent-test-failures/PITCHME.md

 - When you find a non-deterministic test failure
   - Find out if it's reproducible or non-reproducible
   - Use the strategies above to narrow down the scope of the problem
-  - Be systematic and write things down!
+  - Be systematic - use the 9 rules of debugging

 Note:
 I have created a Confluence page that you can use as a quick primer for diagnosing intermittent test failures.